G20 leaders pay their respects at a Gandhi memorial on the final day of the summit in India

 Western leaders — who have pushed for a stronger rebuke of Russia’s actions in past G20 meetings — still called the consensus a success, and praised India’s nimble balancing act.
 If the G20 hadn't produced a final communique, it would have been the first time and a blow to the group's prestige.

+Ukrainian President Volodymyr Zelenskyy addressed last year's G20 summit in Bali by video and stole the show with an in-person appearance at the gathering of leaders of the G7 rich democracies— all of whom are members of the G20 — in Hiroshima earlier this year.

+Modi made a point of not inviting Zelenskyy to participate in this year’s event, though it is impossible to decouple many issues, such as food and energy security, from the war in Ukraine.

-German Chancellor Olaf Scholz told reporters it was significant that Russia had signed on to the agreement that mentioned the sovereignty and territorial integrity of Ukraine.
+Scholz told reporters it was significant that Russia had signed on to the agreement that mentioned the sovereignty and territorial integrity of Ukraine.

 Russian negotiator Svetlana Lukash described the discussions on the Ukraine-related part of the final statement as “very difficult,” adding that the agreed text had a “balanced view” of the situation, Russian media reported.